Essentially, healthy Yin energy is necessary for Optimal Fertility.

 I feel deep love and care towards people.
 I want to offer my heart and share my Wisdom, but feel deeply resourced, knowing that my boundaries are clear and strong.
 I don’t need to put up unnecessary walls.
 I know intuitively in each moment what I’m willing to give, and what I’m not, based on an internal YES or NO. I embrace darkness as much as I embrace light.
 Shadows and darkness and depth intrigue me.
 I know that there’s magic in our most hidden places, and I revel in the exploration.
 I feel no fear, because even death is life.

-Trust me, I don't live in this place all the time, but when I feel stressed or agitated or out of flow, it's a reminder to me that my Yin is needing nourishing.
+Trust me, I don't live in this place all the time, but when I feel stressed or agitated or out of flow, it's a reminder to me that my Yin needs nourishing.

 I understand that often when trying to get pregnant, we may feel fear, worry, shame, distrust of ourselves and our bodies, worried that we are going to be taken advantage of, worried that we may never conceive, that something is wrong with us.